grgomrton/coyote-forms/EXAMPLES.md

     },
 ```

-The only notable difference is that we can see how same constraint can be applied to multiple input ids - enumerate them in the inputIds field.
+The only notable difference here is that we can see the same constraint applied to multiple inputs.

 The rest of the rule set is as follows: